Data Strategy

 What's included

-A comprehensive design document covering organisational structure, team composition, reporting lines, and interaction patterns for data capabilities.
+A comprehensive design document covering organizational structure, team composition, reporting lines, and interaction patterns for data capabilities.

 A responsibility assignment matrix clarifying who is Responsible, Accountable, Consulted, and Informed for every key data management activity.